mratsim/Arch-Data-Science/README.md

 ## Caveats
 Please note that current mxnet and lightgbm packages are working but must be improved: they put their libraries in /usr/mxnet and /usr/lightgbm
+Packages included are those not available by default in Archlinux AUR or that needed substantial modifications.
+So check Archlinux AUR for standard packages like Numpy, Pandas or Theano.